Jukamala/Flowers/README.md

 ```
 Because Y has a geometric distribution we can conclude the average tries for each test(*):\
 `K := E[Y] = 1 / P(Z in R | F = A or F = B)`\
-The probability that a flower which is either A or B is indeed A is:\
+The probability that a flower which is either A or B is indeed A:\
 `p* := P(F2 = A | F2 = A or F2 = B) = P(F2 = A) / P(F2 = A or F2 = B) = pA / (pA + pB)`\
 Therefore the average tests needed are (again Z has geometric distribution):\
 `E[Z] = 1 / p* = (pA + pB) / pA`